 You can use Leadfeeder as an example.
 As a fully remote company, we have a team spread all over the world!

-In the example above, we see a visit from Kempele, Finland.
+In the example above, we see a visit from Copenhagen, Denmark.
 Our 'home office', however, is in Helsinki, Finland.
-This happened when one of our teammates in Kempele was identified as a visitor via Mailchimp.
+This happened when one of our teammates in Copenhagen was identified as a visitor via Mailchimp.

-Since we identify the actual location of the visitor, not the physical location of the company, we display Kempele.
+Since we identify the actual location of the visitor, not the physical location of the company, we display Copenhagen.
 This can be helpful when you are planning your next steps for outreach!
-While you may have no connection to Helsinki, Kempele could be your home-town!
+While you may have no connection to Helsinki, Copenhagen could be your home-town!

-If we know the verified location, for example, HQ, of the company, we show that as the company location and under the lead all the visits to the company:
+If we know the company location, for example, HQ, of the company, we show that as the company location and under the lead all the visits to the company:

 Location information is wonderful but it shouldn't be the only factor in your connection strategy!

 A great way to hone in on 'where' you need to connect is by checking out the lead's LinkedIn page or website.
 Often they will list their central office as the main contact place and you can reach out there.

 The contact location is good to have but don't forget about your other options!
 You may get a better response from social outreach on LinkedIn than you would from calling the main phone line.